 This year, the Society of Petroleum Engineers Canadian Educational Foundation will be awarding the Stephan V. Benediktson Scholarship to the top applicant in Canada pursuing a degree or diploma with intentions to enter the Energy Industry upon graduation.
 Preference will be given to those who are enrolled in a petroleum engineering program.
-When applying for this scholarship please note your application will ALSO qualify in the general scholarship application selection.
+When applying for this scholarship, please note your application will ALSO qualify in the General and B. Hanson Scholarship application selection.
 The top selected applicant will receive the Stephan V. Benediktson Scholarship of $3,000 CAD and a SPECEF Award Scholarship of $2,500 CAD, totaling the scholarship award amount of $5,500 CAD.

 Scholarship recipients will be selected by a committee through a competitive process.
 Students submitting applications for scholarships must meet the following requirements: